 ClickHouses provides two types of parsers: a full SQL parser and a data format parser.
 It uses SQL parser for all types of queries and the data format parser only for INSERT queries.
 Beyond the query language, it provides multiple user interfaces, including HTTP interface, JDBC driver, TCP interface, command-line client, etc.

-ClickHouse system is a cluster of shards.
+ClickHouse system in a distributed setup is a cluster of shards.
 It uses asynchronous multimaster replication and there is no single point of contention across the system.

 Commercial, Open Source